mhallerud/multiplex_wormhole/docs/index.md

 ```

 ### Configuring the MFE primer binary
 MFEprimer is used for dimer calculations.
-Multiplex wormhole is set up to automatically download and configure the binary file using the helpers/setup_mfeprimer.py script, take the following steps: Download the MFEprimer v3.2.7 version that fits your operating system [here](https://github.com/quwubin/MFEprimer-3.0/releases).
+Multiplex wormhole is set up to automatically download and configure the binary file using the helpers/setup_mfeprimer.py script, take the following steps: Download the MFEprimer **v3.2.7** release that fits your operating system [here](https://github.com/quwubin/MFEprimer-3.0/releases).
 Save the file to your multiplex_wormhole package directory (location can be found by running `pip show multiplex_wormhole`).
+If you cloned the repository directly from GitHub, save MFEprimer to `multiplex_wormhole/src/multiplex_wormhole`.
 Unzip the download (if zipped).
 Ensure the file can be executed by opening terminal or the command line in this directory and running `chmod +x mfeprimer*`.

 Now you are ready to run multiplex wormhole!